puavous/synti2/synti2/README.txt

 Status:

+  - The engine code and some examples (including the Assembly 2013 entry) will be shown at the sponsor stand of the Department of Mathematical Information Technology / University of Jyväskylä at Assembly Summer 2014.
+I also have a local, hidden branch for a new compo entry for the 4k compo at Asm'14; that branch will be pushed to the public repository after the 4k compo has been shown on the big screen.

-  - The synth core has only one (or maybe two) changes to be done.
+  - The synth engine has only one (or maybe two) changes to be done.
 I'm very close to defining synti2 complete as a synthesis engine / interface.

   - There is some evil timing-issue (tempo instability) with SDL stand-alone.
 Needs to be analysed and fixed, if at all possible!